ApolloFoundation/Apollo/OPERATORS-GUIDE.md

 ## How to update the ARS? ##

   - **if configured as described above**, just unpack a new version over the existing installation directory
-  - next run of NRS will upgrade database if necessary
+  - next run of ARS will upgrade database if necessary

 ----